 - (A) As A Principal or Accessory Use.
 This use is permitted only in a private residence occupied by the licensed operator in RS and RM Districts, or as an accessory use operated by a religious institution on the same zoning lot and within buildings also used for religious activities in all zoning districts. - (B) Indoor Space.
 At least twenty-five (25) square feet of heated inside space shall be provided for each child enrolled. - (C) Outdoor Space.
 Outdoor play area of one hundred (100) square feet for each child enrolled, with a two thousand (2,000) square foot minimum, shall be provided.
 The outdoor play area shall be enclosed by a minimum four (4) foot tall security fence.
 Outdoor activities shall be limited to the fenced area between 8:00 A.M. and 8:00 P.M. - (D) Passenger Loading Space.
 At least one off-street passenger loading or unloading space separate from parking shall be provided, plus adequate turnaround area.
-The loading/unloading spaces and turnaround area are required in all districts, including the CB district. - (E) Licensing.
-Licensing by the State is required.
+The loading/unloading spaces and turnaround area are required in all districts, including the CB district. - (E) Licensing requirements shall follow those of the North Carolina Division of Child Development at the time of permit application to the Town of Kernersville.